Hero Image

 The Rohingya were excluded from education for generations in Myanmar; meaning that 2 out of 10 adults cannot read or write their own dialect or the national language of the Burmese.
 Instead, they speak in a Rohingya dialect, with no universally accepted written script, which has long been prohibited by the Myanmar government as just one of many tools of suppression.

-Seven years on from the genocidal onslaught of 2017 there is an education crisis within the Bangladesh refugee camps, the largest factor being language
+Eight years on from the genocidal onslaught of 2017 there is an education crisis within the Bangladesh refugee camps, the largest factor being language

 With a lack of meaningful education, school attendance is dropping, leaving children at risk of child labour, child marriage, trafficking and recruitment into the growing number of organised crime gangs and violent fundamentalist groups in the camps.

-HOW WE CAN BRING HOPE THROUGH HANIFI
+BRINGING HOPE THROUGH HANIFI

 Learning Hanifi is like a beacon of hope amidst the challenges we face.
 I'm determined to make the most of this education and use it to build a better community, both here in the refugee camp and hopefully one day back home in Myanmar.
 My mission is clear, and I won't stop until I succeed.”